SEC Regulation S-X

-Regulation S-X is a U.S. Securities and Exchange Commission rule that covers annual reports from companies.
-These annual reports, which are required to be filed by companies under the Securities Act of 1933 and the Securities Exchange Act of 1934, represent audited documents required by the SEC and sent to a public company or mutual fund shareholders the end of each fiscal year, reporting the company’s financial results or the year, which includes the balance sheet, income, cash flow statement, and description of company operations and commenting on the outlook for the company’s future.
+Regulation S-X is a U.S. Securities and Exchange Commission rule that covers annual reports and financial statements from companies.
+These annual reports, which are required to be filed by companies under the Securities Act of 1933 and the Securities Exchange Act of 1934, represent documents audited using GAAP principles required by the SEC and sent to a public company for mutual fund shareholders the end of each fiscal year; these reports explain the company’s financial results or the year, which include the balance sheet, income, cash flow statement, and description of company operations and commenting on the outlook for the company’s future.

 Regulation S-X is seen less frequently but is equally valid for registration statements, annual reports and shareholder reports filed under the Public Utility Holding Company Act of 1935 and likewise for the Investment Company Act of 1940.